IBM/teaching-your-monolith-to-dance/docs/application-management/README.md

 ## Application Monitoring

 Building observability into applications externalizes the internal status of a system to enable operations teams to monitor systems more effectively.
 It is important that applications are written to produce metrics.
-When the Customer Order Services application was modernized, we used Microprofile Metrics and it provides a `/metrics` endpoint from where you can access all metrics emitted by the JVM, Open Liberty server and deployed applications.
+When the Customer Order Services application was modernized, we used MicroProfile Metrics and it provides a `/metrics` endpoint from where you can access all metrics emitted by the JVM, Open Liberty server and deployed applications.
 Operations teams can gather the metrics and store them in a database by using tools like Prometheus.
 The metrics data can then be visualized and analyzed in dashboards, such as Grafana.

 ### Grafana dashboard